AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataIngress/OMF_Ingress_Specification.md

 [The OSIsoft Message Format (OMF) specification](http://omf-docs.osisoft.com) is generic in that it does not specify a particular back-end system.
 This topic is a companion to the OMF specification which describes how OMF is interpreted by OSIsoft Cloud Services back-end system.

 ## Headers
 For a description of each of the headers, see [OMF specification](http://omf-docs.osisoft.com).
 Note that rather than using a ``producertoken``, data collection calls to OCS require a bearer token to be attached in the header, as documented in the [OCS Quick Start](xref:sdsQuickStart) documentation.
-The bearer token is used to authenticate the sender and to authorize the sender for use with a particular Tenant.
-The client Id associated with this token is used to route messages to a particular [topic](xref:omfIngressTopics) that it is mapped to.
+The bearer token is used to authenticate the sender and to authorize the sender for use with a particular tenant.
+The client ID associated with this token is used to route messages to a particular [topic](xref:omfIngressTopics) that it is mapped to.

 The ``omfversion`` header must match the version of the OMF spec used to construct the message.
 Versions 1.0 and 1.1 of the spec are currently supported.